TUDelft-PRIME-Books/Linear-Algebra/Chapter9/PowerMethod.md

 &nbsp; (ii) Find the entry $\mu$ of $\vect{y}$ of the highest absolute value; <BR>
 &nbsp; (iii) Replace $\vect{x}$ by $\dfrac{1}{\mu}\vect{y}$.

 Step 2 is repeated until the process more or less stabilizes.
-For instance, until the difference between the last two computed vectors is smaller that a pre-determined 'error' $\varepsilon$.
+For instance, until the difference between the last two computed vectors is smaller that a predetermined 'error' $\varepsilon$.

 ::::